(Where the term Association is used in this procedure, it shall be deemed to include member boards and associations.)

-Below is the Procedure for Approving the Name of a Member Association of the National Association of REALTORS®, including the required application form that must be filed with the Member Policy Department.
+Below is the Procedure for Approving the Name of a Member Association of the National Association of REALTORS®, including the required application form that must be filed with the Member Experience team.

 Note: Associations are strongly encouraged to discuss potential name change requests with neighboring associations prior to submitting an application to NAR.
 This may alert applicant associations to potential objections and help facilitate resolution of disputes prior to filing of an application.

 Note: The following additional policies shall apply to name applications for associations that are parties to a merger:

 - merging associations may submit name requests prior to approval of the merger by the respective associations.

 - merging associations may submit up to three proposed names with their request.

 Associations are only authorized to use names approved by the NAR Board of Directors pursuant to these procedures.
 Names selected by new associations, applications for change of name, and applications for alternative business names (i.e. DBA’s) submitted by existing associations will be considered based on the following criteria: